felipefporto/felipefporto/README.md

 You can click the Preview link to take a look at your changes.
 --->

+👋 Hi there,

-👋 Hi there I’m Felipe F. Porto, I'm Industrial Engineer and Scrum Master and I have been working in the retail area since 2017 adapting the agile framework to retail market.
+I’m Felipe F. Porto, I'm Industrial Engineer and Scrum Master and I have been working in the retail area since 2017 adapting the agile framework to retail market.
 Today I'm looking for professional outplacement.

 👀 I’m interested in Data Science, Data Analytics and Agile.